zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 #### 2.4.2.
 Verify Downloaded Tarball

 The tarball is signed with GPG.
-For security, it's highly recommended (but not required) to verify its integrity.
-Replace `${VERSION}` with your version and run:
+For security, verifying its integrity is highly recommended.

+Import the public key:

     # gpg --keyserver keyserver.ubuntu.com --recv-keys 59ec1986fbd902cf

+Verify the signature:

     # gpg --verify rootfs-${VERSION}-x86_64.tar.xz{.sig,}

 #### 2.4.3.
 Extract Rootfs Tarball

 Once the rootfs tarball is downloaded and verified, extract its contents using the following command.
 Make sure to replace `${VERSION}` with the version you downloaded:

     # tar --numeric-owner --xattrs --xattrs-include='*' -xpf \
         rootfs-${VERSION}-x86_64.tar.xz

-**Important**:
+* **Important**:
   It is critical to use all the specified options to ensure proper extraction.
   Here's what each option does:

   * `--numeric-owner`
     Ensures numeric UIDs and GIDs from the tarball are preserved, avoiding mismatches caused by the UID/GID mappings on the live system.

   * `--xattrs --xattrs-include='*'`
     Preserves filesystem extended attributes, which are used for Linux capabilities (e.g., allowing programs like `ping(8)` enhanced privileges without requiring `suid root`).

   * `-xpf`
     Extracts (`x`), preserves permissions and ownership (`p`), and uses the specified file (`f`).

 ### 2.5.
 Chroot Into Base System

-**Important**:
+* **Important**:
   Copy the DNS configuration to ensure network access inside the chroot, which is needed for updates and installing software:
   `# cp /etc/resolv.conf /mnt/etc/resolv.conf`

 Mount necessary pseudo-filesystems: